dotansimha/graphql-code-generator/README.md

 ### Quick Start

-> You can follow the instructions in [GraphQL-Code-Generator website](https://graphql-code-generator.com/docs/getting-started/installation).
+> You can find the complete instructions in [GraphQL-Code-Generator website](https://graphql-code-generator.com/docs/getting-started/installation).

 Start by installing the basic deps of GraphQL Codegen;